aayussraut/File_Handling_in_Python/README.md

 - .txt file are imported in .ipynb

-- file_handling.ipynb are the example and their explanation
+- file_handling.ipynb is the example and their explanation

+- try_it_yourself.ipynb us the exercise part.